-What is bonding and how can it help you?
+What is Dental Bonding and how can it help you?

-Bonding is the application of a tooth-coloured composite resin to repair a decayed, chipped, fractured or discoloured teeth.
+Dental Bonding is the application of a tooth-coloured composite resin to repair decayed, chipped, fractured or discoloured teeth.

 Most often, bonding is used for cosmetic purposes to: